 4. How are damages divided among heirs?
 The first solution is for heirs to come to a mutual agreement among themselves.
 If this is not possible, the Court will determine the division of damages.

 5. What is Minnesota’s statute of limitations?
 If a death was the result of an intentional act, in other words, murder, there is no statute of limitations.
-Accidental death falls within a three-year statute of limitations.
+Wrongful death cases involving negligence have a three-year statute of limitations.
 Where professional negligence due to medical malpractice is the cause, there are specific medical malpractice laws that apply.

 6. Are punitive damages recoverable?
 Recovering punitive damages varies from state to state.
 In Minnesota, recovery of punitive damages is dependent upon the conduct of the defendant in the event that brought about the death of a loved one.
 However, there is a distinct difference between punitive damages and damages for emotional distress.
 Emotional distress damages may be limited to compensation for the value of the lost loved one’s role in comfort, assistance, protection, etc. Primarily, damages in wrongful death cases are related to pecuniary loss.
 These are the financial damages associated with past and future income, loss of affection and companionship.